Martlark/DeclareMVC/README.md

 # DeclareMVC
-Tiny ECMAScript 6 class based declarative JavaScript MVC.
+Tiny ECMAScript 6 class based declarative JavaScript MVC that joins a HTML page to ordinary JavasScript classes.

 DeclareMVC is intended for simple UI usages that extend on basic HTML layouts with ECMAScript 6 classes controlling the page.